Addictions (Graduate Certificate)

 - Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills, and commitment to the field of addictions.

-- Applications are reviewed once a year for a fall semester start.
+- Applications are reviewed twice a year in a pool of candidates for fall and spring semester intakes.

 Certain undergraduate and graduate certificates at St. Cloud State University prepare students for employment in specific fields and do not result in a degree.
 Federal law requires publication of data associated with those programs of study, including approximate program costs, program length, and employment statistics.
 The Minnesota State Colleges and University's (MnSCU) Chancellor's office has provided this report containing the aforementioned information for all required programs.